 To see a chart of historical contribution and testing limits data, click here.

 Forfeitures are the amounts leftover when a former employee who is partially vested takes a distribution.
 Those dollars roll back into a holding account within the plan, and the plan document specifies how and when they can be used.
 Most plans allow forfeitures to be used for one or more of the following:

 - Pay eligible plan expenses.

 The point of confusion is often on when forfeitures can be used.
-Often times, the total forfeitures for any given year will be a relatively small amount, leading some plan sponsors to decide to carry it forward for a few years until a decent amount accumulates.
+Usually, the total forfeitures for any given year will be a relatively small amount, leading some plan sponsors to decide to carry them forward for a few years until a decent amount accumulates.
 Unfortunately, that is generally not permitted (at least not longer than maybe a year or two).
-Depending on how the plan document is written, forfeitures must be used the year they occur, in the year after they occur or a combination of the two.
+Depending on how the plan document is written, forfeitures must be used in the year they occur, in the year after they occur or a combination of the two.
 They cannot be carried any longer than that.

 There are a host of other deadlines that apply to 401(k) plans.
 Some of them are recurring, and others are more ad hoc.
 The best service providers will proactively work with you to help you meet satisfy these responsibilities on a time basis.
 For organizations following an off calendar plan year it is important to note that these deadlines may vary from a calendar year plan.

 Sponsors of most qualified retirement plans (including 401(k) plans, profit sharing plans, defined benefit plans, and some 403(b) plans) are also required to obtain a fidelity bond.
 Also known as a surety bond, this is a special type of insurance that protects a company-sponsored retirement plan from losses due to misuse or misappropriation of plan assets by a plan official.
 For more details on these requirements and what is actually covered, click here.